-What are the Benefits and Drawbacks of a Value Added Tax (VAT)?
+The Benefits and Drawbacks of a Value Added Tax (VAT)

 A VAT tax, or Value Added Tax, is a taxing method that has been used throughout the world since the 1950s.
 The principle behind the VAT tax is that a tax is imposed on the buyer all the way up the supply chain of a product from the initial purchase of raw materials through to the retail consumer of the product.
 It also applies to the sale of services.